buditanrim/buditanrim.github.io/_posts/2021-02-16-a-manager-cried-in-front-of-me.md

 Is there any solution to that?
 Well, not yet.
 I offer her to meet again tomorrow.

 "I might not know all the answers, but let's work on this together," I said.

-Sometimes, we don't need a solution yet.
+Sometimes, as a manager, we don't to give the solution.
 We need to listen.
 Help to make sense of things.

 *P.S.
 Yes, we worked things out.
 We navigate through those challenges together.
 Most importantly, she took a short break too after I insisted.
 Yes, she is a bit workaholic.*